Roger Sisson

-Roger Lee Sisson (June 24, 1926 – January 22, 1992) was an early data processing pioneer.
+Roger Lee Sisson (June 24, 1926 – January 22, 1992) was an American early data processing pioneer.
 Sisson worked on Project Whirlwind while a graduate student at MIT, co-founded the first consulting firm devoted to electronic data processing, and published a number of the earliest books and periodicals on computers and data processing.

 Sisson earned his M.S. in electrical engineering from MIT in January 1950.
 He worked in Jay Forrester’s lab on Project Whirlwind.
 His thesis, written with Alfred Susskind, was on the digital to analog conversion for the cathode ray tube display.

 Sisson, with Richard Canning, started one of the first consulting firms devoted exclusively to electronic data processing, Canning, Sisson, and Associates.
 Canning and Sisson also published one of the earliest computer periodicals, Data Processing Digest, starting in 1955.
 Sisson went on to write a number of noted books on the subject of EDP, including The Management of Data Processing, and A Manager’s Guide to Data Processing.
 He wrote an early and influential paper in the field of Operations Research, "Methods of Sequencing in Job Shops" in the journal Operations Research in 1959.

-Sisson died January 22, 1992, in New York City, of sudden cardiac arrest.
-He was 65 at the time of his death.
+Sisson died on January 22, 1992, in New York City, of sudden cardiac arrest, at the age of 65.